Narcolepsy: Symptoms, Causes, & Treatment

 In REM sleep, we can dream and have muscle paralysis, which explains some of the other symptoms of narcolepsy:

-• Cataplexy: This can cause problems ranging from slurred speech to total body collapse, depending on the muscles involved.
+Cataplexy: This sudden loss of muscle tone can cause problems ranging from slurred speech to total body collapse, depending on the muscles involved.
 It’s often triggered by intense emotions such as surprise, laughter, or anger.

-• Hallucinations: These delusions can happen at any time and are often vivid and frightening.
-They’re mostly visual, but any of the other senses can be involved.
+Hallucinations: These can happen anytime and are often vivid and frightening.
+They’re mostly visual, but other senses can be involved too.
 If they happen as you’re falling asleep, they’re called hypnagogic hallucinations.
 If they happen when you’re waking up, they’re called hypnopompic hallucinations.

-• Sleep paralysis: You may be unable move or speak while falling asleep or waking up.
+Sleep paralysis: You may be unable to move or speak while falling asleep or waking up.
 These episodes usually last a few seconds to several minutes.

-• Disrupted sleep: You might have a hard time staying asleep at night because of things like vivid dreams, breathing problems, or body movements.
+Disrupted sleep: You might have a hard time staying asleep at night because of things such as vivid dreams, breathing problems, or body movements.

-There are 2 main types of narcolepsy.
-Which type you have depends on whether cataplexy is among your symptoms:
+There are two main types of narcolepsy.
+Which type you have depends on whether cataplexy is one of your symptoms:

 Experts don’t know what causes narcolepsy.
 They think it involves multiple things that come together to cause problems in your brain and disturb your REM sleep.

-Some experts think narcolepsy may happen because your brain has a hard time making a chemical called hypocretin.
-They’ve also found problems in parts of the brain involved in controlling REM sleep.
+Some experts think narcolepsy may happen because your brain has difficulty making hypocretin.
+One theory is that it happens when an external factor triggers an immune response in genetically vulnerable people.
+Their immune systems then attack their hypocretin-producing neurons.
+But this is just one possibility.
+Researchers also have found problems in parts of the brain involved in controlling REM sleep.

 Narcolepsy risk factors